Khushi Shaala – children thriving

 Collaborating with government schools and leaders in India to build state-wide mental health initiatives in education

-In partnership with the Kshamtalaya Foundation and the Rajasthan State Council of Education Research and Training, we are co-designing programs to foster positive mental health and well-being skills among children in government schools across Rajasthan.
-The initiatives are focused on evidence-based, community-centered, age-appropriate state curricula.
-We are thrilled to see Kshamtalaya’s vision come to life: that more and mroe children realize their true potential through meaningful, relevant and compassionate education.
+In partnership with the Kshamtalaya Foundation and the Rajasthan State Council of Education Research and Training, we have co-designed a school-based approach to fostering positive mental health and well-being skills among children in government schools across Rajasthan.
+The initiative includes evidence-based, community-centered, age-appropriate curricula and activities, along with high-quality experiential training and support for teachers.

-This year (2024), local facilitators will collaborate with Kshamtalaya, RSCERT, and Brio to pilot this program so that further insights and ideas from children and educators can be integrated.
+This year (2024), local facilitators are collaborating with Kshamtalaya, RSCERT, and Brio to pilot this program so that further insights and ideas from children and educators can be integrated.
+In 2025, we will begin the process of scaling this program statewide through the public school system.

-"It was a pleasure to see our facilitators share how openly students responded to different activities and started implementing a few in their daily lives too.
-3 of our facilitators from Banswara district want to restart classes with the same set of students as they built strong connections."
+"It was a pleasure to see our facilitators share how openly students responded to different activities and started implementing a few in their daily lives too."

 — Akshita Tatwal, State Resource Person, Kshamtalaya Foundation